Rohit4224/Rohit4224/README.md

 - 🔭 I’m currently a student at **42 Firenze**

-- 🌱 Engaged in developing my projects in **C** and Web Development.
+- 🌱 Engaged in developing my projects in **C** and practicing Web Development.

 <p align="left">
 </p>